The Centre for Health and Social Change

 European Observatory on Health Systems and Policies

 ECOHOST is also a WHO Collaborating Centre and hosts the European Observatory on Health Systems and Policies.
+Our work supports and promotes evidence-based health policy-making through comprehensive and rigorous analysis of the dynamics of health care systems in Europe.
 Read more

 ECOHOST research has been funded from the Wellcome Trust, the Economic and Social Research Council (ESRC), the National Institute for Health Research (NIHR), the UK Department for International Development (DFID), the European Commission and Helmsley Trust.
 Read more